 In 2003, the European Union introduced a general shark finning ban for all vessels of all nationalities in Union waters and for all vessels flying a flag of one of its member states.

-In September 2004, the Monterey Bay Aquarium successfully kept a young female great white shark for 198 days before releasing her.
+In September 2004, the Monterey Bay Aquarium successfully kept a young female great white shark in captivity for 198 days before releasing her, marking the first time this species had been successfully held for an extended period.

 In 2006, the International Shark Attack File (ISAF) investigated 96 alleged shark attacks, confirming 62 as unprovoked and 16 as provoked.

-Between 1950 and 2008, 352 tiger sharks and 577 great white sharks were killed in the nets in New South Wales.
-Also a total of 15,135 marine animals were killed in the nets, including dolphins, whales, turtles, dugongs, and critically endangered grey nurse sharks.
+Between 1950 and 2008, a total of 15,135 marine animals were killed in nets in New South Wales, including dolphins, whales, turtles, dugongs, and critically endangered grey nurse sharks.

 In 2008, a Federal Appeals Court ruled that a loophole in the Shark Finning Prohibition Act allowed non-fishing vessels to purchase shark fins from fishing vessels while on the high seas.